 Dr Emma Turner

-Emma works on the parametrization of radiative transfer in the atmosphere.
+Emma works on the development of radiative transfer codes to simulate satellite observations.

 Emma joined the Met Office in October 2015.
-Emma's PhD was undertaken at the University of Edinburgh with Simon Tett, and focused on evaluating spectral radiances simulated by the HadGEM2 global climate model using longwave satellite measurements.
+She has an MSci in Physics from Imperial College London (2002-2006).
+Her PhD was undertaken at the University of Edinburgh with Professor Simon Tett, and focused on evaluating spectral radiances simulated by the HadGEM2 global climate model using longwave satellite measurements (2010-2014).
 Following that, she worked as a post-doc on the SPECTRO-ICE project, a collaboration between the University of Cambridge and the British Antarctic Survey, that looked at the potential of applying detector technology developed for astronomy to atmospheric science at sub-millimetre/far infrared wavelengths.
+Prior to joining Satellite Applications, Emma worked in the Clouds and Radiation group of the Atmospheric Processes and Parameterisations team at the Met Office, and helped develop the radiation code (SOCRATES) used in the Unified Model.
+She worked on a project investigating an improved parameterisation of the UV index.